dgoldman0/CUR-NFTs/README.md

 ### Fractional Ownership

 NFTs are undergoing a transformation.
 Thanks to newer token standards, an NFT can now have its own associated tokens.
 These tokens can be used to represent fractional ownership or control.
 The NFT holder can issue more tokens and distribute them as they please.
-To give function to these tokens, the NFT contract will utilize the tokens as part of the economic system as described in section on loans.
+To give function to these tokens, the NFT contract will utilize the tokens as part of the economic system as described in section on loans. ***For projects that require a fixed token supply, an initial mint followed by no more allowed minting is also an option.***

 ### Advanced Statistics